Compute

 • Do not enable Auto Add Routes when you create the three VPC attachments.

 If this option is enabled, Enterprise Router automatically adds routes (with this enterprise router as the next hop and 10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16 as the destinations) to all route tables of the VPC.
-During the replacement, manually add routes with destinations set to the large CIDR block to the VPC route tables.
+During the migration, manually add routes with destinations set to the large CIDR block in the VPC route tables.

 Table 5 VPC details